 Côtes de Beaune

 Chardonnay from Côtes de Beaune represents the most world-renowned expression of the variety.
 The region claims some of the highest prices for white wine in the world.
 The Grand Cru vineyards combine the richness of California Chardonnay with the mineral freshness of Chablis.
 Slightly warmer than Chablis, but cooler and wetter than Napa Valley, Côtes de Beaune wines develop pear and apple aromas.
 Vanilla and toast aromatics from new French oak barrels are also prominent.
 Plus, winemakers implement malolactic fermentation.
 Although perhaps to a lesser degree than the typical California style.
 Furthermore, Burgundy winemakers developed malolactic fermentation, barrel fermentation, and barrel aging winemaking techniques favored around the world today.
 Chardonnay from Burgundy is rich mid-palate with bright acidity, which is the backbone of longevity in the region.
 Wines from the Côtes de Beaune can last decades, taking on complex nutty aromas.

 Aroma: Tart yellow and green apple, lemon, vanilla, toast, stony minerality, mushroom, cream, white flowers

 Palate: Moderate to full body with elevated acidity and a long finish.

-Food pairing: “White Burgundy,” or the whites from Côtes de Beaune are very food friendly.
-They are a classic pairing for truffle and mushroom dishes, but can also be paired with dark-fleshed fish and white meat.
-Creamy soups are also an easy pairing. -AT
+Food pairing: “White Burgundy,” or the whites from Côtes de Beaune, are very food friendly.
+Truffle and mushroom dishes are a classic pairing for this French Chardonnay.
+White Burgundy also successfully pairs with dark-fleshed fish and white meat.
+Creamy soups are an easy pairing as well. -AT